mbhynes/fzf-gcloud/README.md

 ```
 antigen bundle 'mbhynes/fzf-gcloud' --branch=main
 ```
-The first time you use `CTRL-P`, the `gcloud` command cache will be populated.
+The first time you use `CTRL-G`, the `gcloud` command cache will be populated.

 Don't panic.